tiagobalabuch/synapse-link/Labs/Deploy/Readme.md

 ## Azure services provisioned for the workshop

-**IMPORTANT:** Some of the Azure services provisioned require globally unique name and a “-suffix” has been added to their names to ensure this uniqueness.
+Some of the Azure services provisioned require globally unique name and a “-suffix” has been added to their names to ensure this uniqueness.

-> [!IMPORTANT]
+> [!CAUTION]
 > Make sure you deploy all the resources in the correct order

 | Order | Azure Service | Name | How to |